open-telemetry/opentelemetry-dotnet/docs/trace/enriching-activity-processor/README.md

 library has available.
 For these cases OpenTelemetry .NET provides an `EnrichingActivityProcessor` and `EnrichmentScope` API.

-1. To enrich your spans first add the `EnrichingActivityProcessor` to your `TracerProvider`:
+1. To enrich your `Activity` objects first add the `EnrichingActivityProcessor` to your `TracerProvider`:

     ```csharp
     using var tracerProvider = Sdk.CreateTracerProviderBuilder()